Others Symptoms and Problems in the car

 Wheel bearings

 The brand and type of tires that you have could also make your car sound like an airplane.
 More likely, however, is a problem with the wheel bearings.
 If there is a problem with the wheel bearings, the sound will be like a continuous hum or growl.
-Not only will this humming noise get louder over time, it will probably get louder and higher as you accelerate.
+Not only will this humming noise get louder over time, but it will probably increase in pitch and volume as you accelerate.
 If your car sounds like an airplane when you accelerate, then get your wheel bearings checked.

-The problem with wheel bearings is that they are sealed whenever the car is made.
-However, after time, the seal might come away and the wheel bearings become loose.
+The problem with wheel bearings is that they are sealed when the car is manufactured.
+However, over time, the seal might come away, and the wheel bearings may become loose.
 Make sure that you have the wheel bearings and their seals checked out when you see your mechanic.
-If you do not get your wheel bearings checked in time, then it could lead to serious damage which may even be irreparable.
+If you do not get your wheel bearings checked in time, it could lead to serious damage which may even be irreparable.
+In this regard, regular inspections can help detect such issues early.

 Steering column issues

-If you noticed that the seal on your steering column has become loose, this can cause an loud airplane noise as well.
+If you noticed that the seal on your steering column has become loose, this can cause a loud airplane noise as well.
 Take it to your mechanic and have them reseal the column.
 This should eliminate the noise and get you back on the road safe.
+Additionally, ensuring that all related components are in good working condition can prevent future issues.

 Keep your car well maintained

-Apart from wheel bearings, the other most common reason your car sounds like an airplane taking off is to do with your cooling fan.
+Apart from wheel bearings, another common reason your car sounds like an airplane taking off is due to your cooling fan.
 The cooling fan, or radiator fan, is there to prevent your car from overheating.
-If there is a problem with it, then it can make a noise while it is spinning.
-If one of the blades of the fan is bent, then the bent blade might hit repeatedly off something else in the engine and make a terrible racket.
+If there is a problem with it, it can make a noise while it is spinning.
+If one of the blades of the fan is bent, the bent blade might hit repeatedly off something else in the engine and make a terrible racket.
 You may be able to fix the blade, but a new fan may also be necessary.

-If the problem is the cooling fan, then you need to have it addressed quickly.
-If the radiator fan doesn't work, then you run the risk of overheating the engine which can lead to a multitude of problems.
+If the problem is the cooling fan, you need to have it addressed quickly.
+If the radiator fan doesn't work, you run the risk of overheating the engine which can lead to a multitude of problems.
 Also, you should look for any other symptoms of problems with the car as it may lead to an accident.
+Moreover, regular checks of your car's cooling system can help prevent overheating issues.

 If you want to read similar articles to Why Does my Car Sound Like an Airplane?, we recommend you visit our Car Maintenance and Repair category.